 How to make homemade pesto sauce

-Homemade pesto is easy to whip up in the bowl of a food processor, so you’ll have a delicious batch of fresh pesto in 5-10 minutes.
+It's easy to whip up in the bowl of a food processor, so you'll have a batch of pesto in 5-10 minutes.
+Once you have delicious homemade pesto you're probably never going back to store-bought pesto!

 Note: Don’t use a blender!
 It won’t work the same way, and the results will have an odd texture.